 Stamp duty under mainland China laws generally applies to the conclusion and receipt of dutiable documents listed in mainland China Provisional Rules on Stamp Duty.
-Stamp duty is payable at 0.1% by the transferor of China Ashares and B-shares.
+Stamp duty is payable at 0.1%, which has been reduced to 0.05% since 28 August 2023. by the transferor of China A-shares and B-shares.

 Under Circulars on the Taxation Policy of the Pilot Programme for the Mutual Stock Market Access between Shanghai and Hong Kong Stock Markets, Hong Kong market investors trading through Shanghai-Hong Kong Stock Connect are required to pay stamp duty arising from the sale and purchase of China A-shares and the transfer of China A-shares by way of succession and gift in accordance with the prevailing mainland China taxation regulations.
 The same rules apply to Hong Kong market investors trading through Shenzhen-Hong Kong Stock Connect.
-In addition,

-Caishui [2016] 127 provides temporary stamp duty exemption on stock borrowing and returning related to covered short selling of stocks by Hong Kong market investors through the Stock Connect.
+In addition, Caishui [2016] 127 provides temporary stamp duty exemption on stock borrowing and returning related to covered short selling of stocks by Hong Kong market investors through the Stock Connect.